Skip to main content

 Email: a.mclean@ed.ac.uk

 Andrew holds a PhD in Law from University College London, an LLM in Law and Economics from Queen Mary University of London, and an undergraduate degree in Economics from the University of Edinburgh.
-He was a Lecturer at UCL Faculty of Laws before joining Edinburgh Law School in 2023.
-Before that, he worked as an investment consultant for KPMG.
+He was Lecturer in Law at UCL before joining Edinburgh in 2023.

-Andrew’s research primarily focuses on competition law through an interdisciplinary lens that integrates law, economics and political economy.
+Andrew’s research interests centre on antitrust, corporate law, and the financial sector.
 His research has received various awards and prizes.
-Andrew was appointed as the American Bar Association International Scholar in Residence for 2019-20 and received the Modern Law Review Scholarship in 2020 and 2021.
+Andrew was appointed as the American Bar Association’s International Scholar in Residence for 2019-20 and received the Modern Law Review Scholarship in 2020 and 2021.
 His paper ‘A Financial Capitalism Perspective on Start-up Acquisitions’, published in the Journal of Competition Law & Economics, won the Best Junior Paper Award at the 2020 Annual Conference of the Academic Society of Competition Law.
-His latest article, ‘Innovation against change’, published in the Journal of Antitrust Enforcement, was shortlisted for the 2024 award.
-Andrew’s first book, Antitrust and the Age of Asset Management, is being published by Harvard University Press in 2026.
+Andrew’s first book, Antitrust and the Age of Asset Management, is being published by Harvard University Press in November 2026.

 Andrew teaches across a range of subjects at Edinburgh Law School, including competition law, capital markets law, and corporate law and governance.
-He welcomes approaches for PhD supervision for projects relating to competition law and policy and/or law and political economy.
+He welcomes approaches for PhD supervision for projects relating to his areas of interest.

 Current PhD students: